pwflint/pwflint/README.md

 philosophy, mythology, and landscape architecture.
 - I’m currently learning ...data science with R, basic parametric design with Vectorworks, digital markdown with Obsidian, and garden ecology through a number of sources.
-- I’m looking to collaborate on ... modeling ecological processes and methods of bringing generative design into the built environment.
+- I’m looking to collaborate on ... anything that will improve my digital literacy.
 - How to reach me ...pwflint@duck.com, include **Github** in subject line

 <!---